CD Rates Today: December 21, 2022—Earn More Than 4% Interest

 Highest CD Rates Today: 3-Year and 5-Year Terms

-CDs with longer terms often have some of the most attractive interest rates and APYs—if you’re willing to keep your money locked away for years.
+CDs with longer terms often have some of the most attractive interest rates and APYs—if you’re willing to keep your money locked up for years.

 The average APY on a three-year CD is now 2.63%, up from 2.60% a week ago.

-On a five-year CD, the highest rate today is 4.45%, the same as one week ago.
-APYs are averaging 2.76%, up from 2.73% at this time last week.
+On a five-year CD, the highest rate today is 0.00%, the same as one week ago.
+APYs are averaging 2.76%, compared to 2.73% at this time last week.

 The longer the term, the harsher the early withdrawal penalty.
 It’s not unusual to lose one full year’s worth of interest or more if you break open a five-year CD too soon.
 Be absolutely certain you understand the penalty before you make your investment.